FATCA regulations in France: Your guide to negotiating FATCA while in France.

 In order to open a corporate bank account in France, you must comply with certain rules beforehand.
-The FATCA (Foreign Account Tax Compliance Act) is an American law which was created in 2010 on March 18th.
+FATCA (Foreign Account Tax Compliance Act) is an American law which was created in 2010 on March 18th.
 Its aim is to collect and store information in order to combat fraud and tax evasion.

 This regulation is an obligation for any foreign financial institution (Institutions Financières Étrangères or IFÉ).
-Due to it, France must provide all information regarding the bank accounts possessed by American Taxpayers (regardless of their place of residence) to the US tax authorities.
-In the case of non-compliance with this obligation, a withholding tax of 30% could be applied.
+Due to it, France must provide all information regarding bank accounts possessed by American Taxpayers (regardless of their place of residence) to the US tax authorities.
+In case of non-compliance with this obligation, a withholding tax of 30% could be applied.

 The G5 states (France, Germany, United Kingdom, Spain and Italy) have negotiated an intergovernmental agreement model that allows for automatic exchange of information with the United States.

 Which French financial institutions fall within the scope of the FATCA agreement?

 The French financial institutions that are covered by the agreement are banks, insurance companies and undertakings for collective investment (UCI).

 According to the FATCA agreement, declarable accounts are the following: